TiangeLi/tiangeli.github.io/tli.md

 2012 – 2013

-Designed and prototyped novel designs to improve the repacking procedure of the SlingSerter™ patient lifting system; designed portable bathtub faucet attachments to improve caregiver ergonomics during assisted bathing.
+Designed and prototyped novel designs to improve the repacking procedure of the SlingSerter patient lifting system; designed portable bathtub faucet attachments to improve caregiver ergonomics during assisted bathing.

 ## Entrepreneurship and Leadership
 **Clerk Companion iOS App**